Heads up Foodies… Taste of Auckland is here!

 Taste of Auckland

-Tickets Available on the day or via the Taste website – GA from $30, Premium $65 and VIP from $95.
+Tickets available via the Taste website.
+GA from $30, Premium $65 and VIP from $95.
 A new multi day pass with access to all six sessions is also available.
-By recycling crown currency cards and other fundraising measures, the festival aims to provide 4,000 lunches for kids in need via social enterprise Eat My Lunch.
+The festival recycles crown currency cards.
+It uses other fundraising measures.
+It aims to give 4,000 lunches for kids in need via social enterprise Eat My Lunch.

-This post is not sponsored, however the lovely people at Taste of Auckland, Lemongrass Productions and Sauce Shop PR provided my entry.
+This post is not sponsored.
+Yet, the lovely people at Taste of Auckland, Lemongrass Productions, and Sauce Shop PR provided my entry.
 All opinions are my own.